emmanuelcodes2020/ansible-role-sonarqube/README.md

 # Ansible role for Sonarqube

-This is the ansible role for Sonarqube
+This is the ansible role for Sonarqube and there are commands